 In 2007, the College introduced a new Surgical Education and Training (SET) program.
-The AMC decided SET was a major change to the accredited education and training program of RACS, and therefore the plans for the SET program required a review by an AMC accreditation team before its introduction.
+The AMC decided SET was a material change to the accredited education and training program of RACS, and therefore the plans for the SET program required a review by an AMC accreditation team before its introduction.
 On the basis of this assessment, accreditation was granted by the AMC until December 2011.
 The accreditation was subject to a follow-up assessment in 2008 which confirmed that the program had been implemented as planned and confirmed the accreditation period.

-In 2011, the College submitted a comprehensive report to the AMC seeking extension of accreditation.
-In a comprehensive report, the AMC seeks evidence that the accredited college continues to meet the accreditation standards and information on plans for the next four to five years.
+In 2011, the College submitted an accreditation extension submission to the AMC.
+In an accreditation extension submission, the AMC seeks evidence that the accredited college continues to meet the accreditation standards and information on plans for the next four to five years.
 If the AMC considers that the college continues to meet the accreditation standards, it may extend the accreditation.
-The assessment of the College's comprehensive report included a short visit because of the number of conditions on the College's accreditation.
-On the basis of the comprehensive report review, the AMC found that the College met the accreditation standards, and extended the accreditation until 31 December 2017, taking accreditation to the full period of 10 years.
+The assessment of the College's accreditation extension submission included a short visit because of the number of conditions on the College's accreditation.
+On the basis of the accreditation extension submission review, the AMC found that the College met the accreditation standards, and extended the accreditation until 31 December 2017, taking accreditation to the full period of 10 years.